H-1B Visa Extension & Renewal: Process, Processing Time, Fees

 Extension for Spouses and Dependents

-Spouses of H-1B visa holders are eligible to extend their H-4 visa status upon the expiration of the primary holder’s 6-year limit, provided they have adhered to all visa regulations and have not committed any crimes.
+Spouses of H-1B visa holders are eligible to extend their H-4 visa status upon the expiration of the primary holders limit, provided they have adhered to all visa regulations.
 However, it’s important to note that an extension granted to an H-1B holder does not automatically extend to H-4 dependents.

 To secure an extension, H-4 recipients must independently file Form I-539 concurrently with the H-1B holder’s extension application, including proof of their relationship with the primary H-1B holder.
 The H-4 visa’s validity is linked to the status of the primary H-1B visa holder, meaning that any extension or termination of the H-1B status directly impacts the H-4 status.
 In addition, H-4 visa holders seeking employment in the U.S. must obtain an EAD, which remains valid as long as the associated H-1B visa is valid.
 This EAD is contingent upon the H-1B holder filing an I-140 petition and receiving approval from USCIS, a necessary step for the H-4 spouse or dependent to be eligible for work authorization.